jacky1999cn2000/youtuber/notes/youtube.md

     * sourceId: id of the source (extracted from url - some channel doesn't have id, but playlist always has id)
     * targetType: type of the target (typically a playlist)
     * targetId: id of the target
+    * description: used to update each video's description
     * viewCount: code will filter out videos whose view count below this value (use reasonable values based on when the video was published)
     * days: code will calculate a target date (today - days), and will filter out videos that published before the target date (if move the entire channel the first time, probably use a larger value like 1000; for periodical update, use a reasonable value)
   ```